 The internationally signed Paris Agreement came into effect in November 2016, with signatory nations laying out progressive goals.
 As a global corporate citizen and leading ICT industry brand, Acer supports this agreement’s goals of keeping global temperature increase within 2℃ of the temperature before the Industrial Revolution, and within 1.5℃ if possible.
 As such, both in the nations in which we operate and in our supply chain, we have actively implemented a plan oriented toward meeting Nationally Determined Contributions.

 Through our Working Group on Risk Management, we continue to consider the potential impacts of climate change, forecasting the probability and potential impact of these risks, drafting contingencies and risk mitigation measures, and developing crisis management and early warning mechanisms to mitigate the effects of risks on operations.

 Greenhouse Gas Inventory

 Corporate GHG Inventory

-Since 2011, Acer has contracted a third-party verification agency with both CDP and Taiwan EPA accreditation to undertake GHG Protocol Scope 1, 2, and 3 inspections of emissions produced by our departments around the world.
-Through this, we found that the Acer Group was responsible for 19,658.07 tons of Scope 1 and Scope 2 (market-based) carbon emissions in 2016, with Scope 1 emissions primarily from North American and European natural gas usage and global fuel combustion activity.
-Scope 2 electricity usage approximately goes down to 70% of those emissions because the amount of green energy usage is raising.
-Total emissions in 2016 were reduced by approximately 53.23% compared with the baseline year.
-Per capita emissions were approximately 2.537 ton
+Since 2011, Acer has contracted a third-party verification agency with both CDP and Taiwan EPA accreditation to undertake GHG Protocol Scope 1, 2, and 3 inspections of the emissions produced by staff business flights.
+Through this, we found that the Acer Group was responsible for 18,844.380 tons.
+Of Scope 1 and Scope 2 carbon emissions in 2017, with Scope 1 emissions primarily from North American and European natural gas usage and global combustion activity.
+Scope 2 electricity usage down to approximately 70%, primarily due to increased usage of green electricity.
+Total emissions in 2017 were reduced by approximately